 Line 3.
 Accounts receivable.
-On the dashed lines to the left of column (a), enter the year-end figures for total accounts receivable and allowance for doubtful accounts from the sale of goods and/or the performance of services.
-In columns (a), (b), and (c), enter net amounts (total accounts receivable reduced by the corresponding allowance for doubtful accounts).
+On the dashed lines to the left of column (a), enter the year-end figures for total accounts receivable and allowance for doubtful accounts from the sale of goods and/or corresponding allowance for doubtful accounts).
 Claims against vendors or refundable deposits with suppliers or others may be reported here if not significant in amount.
 (Otherwise, report them on line 15.)
-Any receivables due from officers, directors, trustees, foundation managers, or other disgualified persons must be reported on line 6.
+Any receivables due from officers, directors, trustees, foundation managers, or other disqualified persons must be reported on line 6.
 Report receivables (including loans and advances) due from other employees on line 15.
 Line 4.
 Pledges receivable.
-On the dashed lines to the left of column (a), enter the year-end figures for total pledges receivable and allowance for doubtful accounts (pledges estimated to be uncollectible).
+On the dashed lines to the left of column (a), enter the year-end figures for total pledges the year-end figures for total pledges receivable and allowance for doubtful accounts (pledges estimated to be uncollectible).
 In columns (a), (b), and (c), enter net amounts (total pledges receivable reduced by the corresponding allowance for doubtful accounts).